Best Soil pH Meters

 No, it is not impossible for this to be a soil pH meter; it then would not be on this list.
 It may not have been intended that way but if other users are any point of reference, it is possible.

-With this contraption, the current pH level, moisture level, and lighting level of your plant’s soil will be at your fingertips.
+With this contraption, the current pH level of your soil will be at your finger tips in seconds.

 No need for batteries or an additional power source; as you simply insert the probe into the soil.

 Again, this is another non-digital pH meter that can be difficult to read.
 However, to switch between readings, there is a slider directly underneath the meter.